Auto-Renewal

 Combined Renewal Policy

-For example, a user can enable both fixed-term, fixed-rate renewal and open-term, variable-rate renewal policies.
-By initially only allowing fixed-term, fixed-rate renewal, and enabling open-term, variable-rate renewal later, the user can ensure that their position is renewed into a fixed-term position if possible, and into a variable-rate position if not.
+A user can combine the two renewal mechanisms to create a more optimal renewal policy.
+By enabling both fixed-term, fixed-rate renewal and open-term, variable-rate renewal policies, the user can maximize the likelihood that their position is renewed into a fixed-term position if possible, and into a variable-rate position if not.